UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 from exponent_a_list import exponent_a_list`
 ```

-We now have our tests saved inside of a function `test_exponent_a_list`
+We now have our tests saved inside of a function `test_exponent_a_list`,
 which is inside of a file named `test_exponent_a_list.py`.

 One thing to notice is both the function name and the file name begin
 with test.

 This is a nice trick that we use with our testing tool named `pytest`
-which automatically run tests for us.
+which automatically runs tests for us.

 ---